-Comprehensive study on tailored health information and its role in improving diabetes management for older adults.
-Engagement with the online application influenced people's attitudes and behaviors regarding diabetes management with users being about 2.5 times more likely to have high self-efficacy about their diabetes over non-users, 7 times more likely to monitor their glucose then prior to enrolment, and 9 times more likely to closely monitor their overall health.
+Comprehensive study on personalized health information and its role in improving diabetes management for older adults.
+Engagement with the online application influenced people's attitudes and behaviors regarding diabetes management with users being about 2.5 times more likely to have high self-efficacy about their diabetes over non-users, 7 times more likely to monitor their glucose then prior to enrollment, and 9 times more likely to closely monitor their overall health.
 Some users acknowledged significant behavioral changes in diet as well as the amount of daily exercise, and more confidence in their capability to manage their diabetes and openness to discuss about it with family and friends.

 Osterlind, S.J., Cameron, G.T., & Geana, M.V.
 (2012).
 Novel Statistical Treatment of Data in a Tailored Health Environment.
 EACH 2012 Conference.
 September 7, 2012, St. Andrews, Scotalnd.

-Pilot study on the impact of tailored health news and information on diabetes management of American-Indian Patients.
-Findings show that participants changes their attitudes towards diabetes by a significant amount.
+Pilot study on the impact of personalized health news and information on diabetes management of American-Indian Patients.
+Findings show that participants changed their attitudes towards diabetes by a significant amount.
 Participants who logged more frequently into the online system were 1.4 times more likely to have higher Diabetes Empowerment Scale scores than those that did not and were 3 times more likely to value tight control of their disease then those that logged in seldom.
 The study provided evidence on the value of tailored health news and information on improving patients' management of diabetes.
 The results also suggest that the more exposure to tailored news and information the patients have, the more positive attitudes they will have towards their diabetes management practices and outcomes, have higher autonomy, and less psychological impact of diabetes.

 Geana, M.V. & Cameron, G.T.
 (2013).
 Using Tailored News to Increase Disease Management Among American Indians with Diabetes.
 Center for Diabetic Translation Research Meeting, February 1, 2013, St. Louis, MO.